Autoimmune encephalitis (acute disseminated encephalomyelitis, ADEM)

 Risk Factors and Prevalence

-Autoimmune rhombencephalitis: Rare and most commonly associated with paraneoplastic syndromes or other autoimmune conditions mentioned above.
-The presence of specific autoantibodies, such as anti-Ma2, anti-Hu, or anti-GAD, is a significant risk factor.
+Autoimmune rhombencephalitis is rare and most often associated with paraneoplastic syndromes or other autoimmune conditions mentioned above.
+The presence of specific autoantibodies, such as anti-Ma2, anti-Hu, or anti-GAD, is strongly associated with increased risk.

 Additional encephalitis resources can be found at https://www.encephalitis411.org/